Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The U.S. Food and Drug Administration (FDA) kicked off 2025 by issuing a ban on red dye 3, linking this common food dye to cancer in non-human studies.
-It’s also been linked to behavioral studies in some children.
+It’s also been linked to behavioral issues in some children.

 But if studies haven’t yet shown that red dye 3 causes cancer in humans, then why would the FDA ban it?
 Great question.
 As the FDA itself explains, U.S. law “prohibits FDA authorization of a food additive or color additive if it has been found to induce cancer in humans or animals.”